 ExpressVPN operates a large network of servers spanning 94 countries, including plenty of non-EU locations.
 This provider offers excellent customer support, and a live chat agent is always just a click away.
 Aside from accessing sites blocked due to the GDPR, you’ll also be able to stream content from geo-restricted streaming sites like Netflix, Hulu, HBO, and Amazon Prime Video.

 Security and privacy are top priorities for ExpressVPN.
 It uses 256-bit encryption and perfect forward secrecy and comes with DNS leak protection and a kill switch built in.
 This VPN service never monitors your online activity and only stores minimal connection logs (which don’t include your IP address).

 Apps are available for Windows, Linux, macOS, iOS, and Android.
 A router app can be installed on compatible wifi router models.
 A basic plan allows for five simultaneous connections.

-- Operates hundreds of servers in various locations outside of EU-locations
+- Hundreds of servers in various locations outside of EU-locations

 - Unblocks geo-restricted content at HD speeds